chriskyfung/n8n-traefik-cloudflared-stack/README.md

 *   **[Docker Usage Guide](./docs/docker-usage.md)**: For running the stack with Docker Compose.
 *   **[Podman (Rootless) Setup Guide](./docs/podman-setup.md)**: For a full setup guide on a rootless Podman host.
 *   **[Changelog](./CHANGELOG.md)**: For a full list of changes from the original tutorial and ongoing updates.

+## Attribution

+This project is based on the excellent tutorial by Kjetil Furas.
+If you use this project as a starting point, a link back to this repository is appreciated as a courtesy.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.